 The faculty members of the university are involved in different research and developmental activities with the support of national and international institutions and agencies.
 They focus their research works on increasing production and productivity of agricultural commodities, post-harvest technology, improving self-life of food products, biodiversity conservation, and local innovation adopting participatory approaches to enhance sustainable livelihood systems of farming communities.
-The postgraduate students are contributing thesis researches to generate knowledge and technologies to address the issues of agriculture and forestry in the nation.
+The postgraduate students are contributing thesis researches to generate knowledge and technologies to address the issues of agriculture, livestock and forestry in the nation.

 At present, the various class rooms, farm buildings, laboratories, student dormitories and residential buildings need renovations.
-The university needs more support both national and international for human resources development.
+The university needs more support both national and international for human resources and Infrastructure development.
 Since it is a new university, the faculty and students also need to get more exposure to learn how great universities work and become more meaningful to their societies.
 Faculty and student exchange would benefit both the parties in the long run.